oconnor0/BeaconRoad/Book/71-Powers.md

     * Effect: Make a melee action roll and use that instead of the targeted defense.
     * Upgrades:
         * `[ ]` Parrying Step (6 Clock) - If the attack no longer hits, you may maneuver 5'.
+* Protect
+    * Rarity: Uncommon
+    * Requires: Finesse or Skirmish; *Defensive* weapon.
+    * Cost: React, 1 Stress.
+    * Trigger: An adjacent ally would be hit by an attack.
+    * Effect: For one round, you grant the ally *Sheltered* while adjacent to you.
 * Reaction Strike
     * Rarity: Common
     * Requires: Finesse or Skirmish; *Melee* weapon.
     * Cost: React.
     * Trigger: An enemy creature advances out of your melee threat.
 Or an enemy creature advances into your melee threat, if they do not threaten you (e.g., you are Hidden from them or you have a longer melee threat than they do).
     * Effect: Make a Basic Melee Attack against the triggering creature.
+* Riposte
+    * Rarity: Uncommon
+    * Requires: Finesse or Skirmish; *Melee* weapon.
+    * Cost: React, 1 Stress.
+    * Trigger: You or an ally are hit by an attack.
+    * Effect: Make a melee attack against the attacking creature you threaten.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *